winni2k/DM/README.md

 ## CHANGES

+0.2.6  Mon Dec 16 16:22:03 GMT 2013

+Cluster engines that are not supported are now ignored with an error if their binaries are found on the system.

+0.2.5  Mon Dec 16 15:43:58 GMT 2013

+Added return of exit status from execute().

 0.2.1   Tue  5 Mar 2013 17:08:54 GMT

 Fixed bug in dist.ini where files in the scripts directory were not